CleverCloud/doc.clever-cloud.com/commons/add-ons/add-ons-api.md

 The request body contains the following fields:

-* `heroku_id` - The id we give to your addon to identify it on our side.
+* `heroku_id` - The id we give to your add-on to identify it on our side.

 * `plan` - The plan name the user chose.
+You can create plans in the dashboard once your add-on manifest has been uploaded to the Clever Cloud's platform.

-* `region` - The region to provision the addon.
+* `region` - The region to provision the add-on.
 As for now, only "eu" will be sent.

-* `callback_url` - The URL you can use to get informations about the addon and the user.
+* `callback_url` - The URL you can use to get informations about the add-on and the user.
 This URL is available as soon as the provisioning is done.
 You can't use this URL during the POST call.

 * `logplex_token` - Token used to identify what you send to our log aggregator.
 [Need link to logplex doc]